 “I’m thinking about it.
 I wanted to get a feel for the place first.
 Do you like living here?”

 I’ll not bore you with the rest of the mundane conversation.
 That first beer led to a second and then a third.
 I was starting to warm up to the guy by the fourth.
 Then it dawned on me.
-We both had had four beers, but we started out with only a six-pack.
-When I mentioned that fact, I was told, “No, you must be mistaken.
-There were two in the bag.”
+We both had had four beers each, but we had started out with only one six-pack.
+When I mentioned that fact, he said, “No, you must be mistaken.
+There were two six-packs in the bag.”

 Another mental shrug on my part.

 As I popped the cap on my fifth beer, he asked me, “So, what do you think of the state the world is in?”